-Attics can be a great investment if you insulate it correctly.
-If you want to add insulation to your existing level of insulation, this is even easier than installing all new insulation.
-Attics are one of the easiest places in a home to insulate.
+Properly insulating an attic can be considered an investment.
+If you only wish to add insulation to your existing level (or "cap"), it's even simpler than installing new insulation.
+Luckily, an attic is one of the simplest places in a home to install insulation.

-Before you determine whether you want or need to add to your existing insulation, visit the Department of Energy's website and compare your insulation level to that of the government recommendation.
-The average insulation level does not measure up, so there's a good chance yours won't.
+Before determining whether or not you'd like to add insulation, visit the Department of Energy's website to determine if your level is acceptable compared to the government recommendation.
+There's a good chance your insulation does not measure up to the recommended level.

 Warning: If you think you have vermiculite insulation in your attic, there's a chance it could contain asbestos.
 Don't disturb it.
 Only attic insulation contractors certified to handle and remove asbestos should deal with vermiculite insulation.

-Here are some insulation tips to consider before installing any type of insulation in your attic:
+Some things to consider before installing any sort of insulation in your attic include:

 - Seal all attic-to-home air leaks.
 The majority of attic insulation doesn't stop airflow.

 - Duct exhaust fans to the outside.
 Use a tightly constructed box to cover fan housing on attic side.
 Make sure you seal around the duct where it exits the box.
 Seal the perimeter of the box to the drywall on attic side.